we love challenging sites

 We can give you pre-purchase advice if you have concerns about a site you are considering.

-Here are some of the issues we have encountered:
+Here are some of the issues we regularly encounter:

 Fires in recent times have made building on affected sites a hot topic ( no pun intended ), and I have heard a lot of uninformed debate in the media.